benjaminfoo/Architect/readme.md

 ```

-SetHome()
--- set the position of the home

-Home()
--- set the players position the home position
+--- Related to building / construction management ---

 Search(string s)
--- Search for entites which name contains string s
+-- Search for all constructions which name contains string s
+--
+-- For example:
--- For example: #search("stone") - emits a list of entities containing the string "stone"
+-- #search("stone") - emits a list of constructions containing the string "stone"
--- Use Select to use one of your findings (without using the mouse wheel)
+-- #search("") - emits the list of all constructions

 Select(nr)
 -- selects the construction at Number nr and updates the user interface

+Select(search("wood"))
+-- Selects the first construction which contains "wood" as part of its name

 SelectFirst()
 -- selects the first construction and updates the user interface